 Feared complications of opioid therapy include addiction as well as overdose resulting in respiratory compromise.
 However, opioid-induced hyperalgesia is also a significant concern.
 Patients become more sensitive to painful stimuli while on chronic opioids.
-The long-term risks and side effects of opioids include constipation, tolerance, dependence, nausea, dyspepsia, arrhythmia (methadone treatment QT prolongation), and opioid-induced endocrine dysfunction, which can result in amenorrhea, impotence, gynecomastia, and decreased energy and libido.
+The long-term risks and side effects of opioids include constipation, tolerance, dependence, nausea, dyspepsia, arrhythmia (methadone treatment QTc prolongation), and opioid-induced endocrine dysfunction, which can result in amenorrhea, impotence, gynecomastia, and decreased energy and libido.
 Also, there appears to be a dose-dependent risk of opioid overdose with increasing daily milligram morphine equivalents.

 Drug Diversion and Drug Seeking